-When candidates hoping to be admitted into our Educator preparation program (EPP) and candidates who have already been accepted into our EPP - fail to meet our substantive expectations of our university, faculty, or education preparation program - a candidate review process will be initiated.
-The goal of this review process: is to supply support and supervision in the areas that are being identified as needing growth or correction so the candidate can become successful in being accepted into the program and/or ultimately graduating from our University
+When candidates for the Educator Preparation Program (EPP) and candidates who have already been accepted into our EPP fail to meet our substantive expectations of our university, faculty, or education preparation program, a candidate review process will be initiated.
+The goal of this review process is to supply support and supervision in the areas that are being identified as needing growth or correction so the candidate can become successful in being accepted into the program and/or ultimately graduating from our University.